 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-D5465 Practice for Determining Microbial Colony Counts from Waters Analyzed by Plating Methods
+D5465 Practices for Determining Microbial Colony Counts from Waters Analyzed by Plating Methods

 E1326 Guide for Evaluating Non-culture Microbiological Tests

 ICS Number Code 75.100 (Lubricants, industrial oils and related products)

 |Link to Active (This link will always route to the current Active version of the standard.)|